vrugtehagel/yozo/README.md

  - Check browsers
      - play doesn't work (Safari can't top-level await some stuff)
  - NPM package?
- - Maybe build a11y-friendly basic component package
  - Check site for occurances of certain words to improve inclusivity

-## Site

-The site consists of three major sections:

- - `tour/`: a gradual interactive experience teaching Yozo.
- - `play/`: an interactive sandbox allowing users to play around with Yozo.
- - `docs/`: this is where the formal documentention is written.
-Each feature is described in MDN-like fashion.

 ### Tour